Conformity Bias: What is it and how does it affect the workplace?

 Identification

-Identification is another type of conformity bias that slightly differs from the compliance conformity bias, as the private views of an individual change from time to time.
+Identification is another type of conformity bias that slightly differs from compliance conformity bias, as the private views of an individual change from time to time.
 Individuals generally conform to someone who is liked and respected either publicly or privately.

 One example of identification conformity bias is: